karmihkr/Sayohat/docs/quality-attributes/quality-attribute-scenarios.md

 ## 2.2 Accountability

 ### Meaning
+Accountability - degree to which the actions of an entity can be traced uniquely to the entity.
-Accountability ensures all user actions are logged and traceable to specific accounts.
-This helps in tracking misuse, disputes, and fraudulent activities.
+Ensures all user actions are logged and traceable to specific accounts.

 ### Why it is important for our project
 To resolve conflicts (e.g., no-shows, cancellations), we must store and track ride requests, bookings, and messages.
 Every action should be auditable.

 ### Quality Scenario
 **Source:** Application server logs